Introducing CD Ripper

 I’m afraid not.
 There are no editing tools within the CD Ripper app.
 However, if you happen to own a product from our Plato range, these come with the CD Ripper app pre-installed and its own powerful media library, complete with track/album editing tools.

-10. In terms of copyright law, is it legal to rip my CD collection using this app?
+10. In terms of copyright law, is it legal to rip my CD collection using the CD Ripper app?

 In order to comply with copyright laws, you must retain ownership of the original recorded material (your CD), whilst in possession of the “format shifted” rips held on your device.
 The files that are produce for you within the app, are solely for your own personal, private and non-commercial use.